2011 Toyota Vitz Review

-The Toyota Vitz has been in production since 1999 and is sold exclusively in Japan.
-In other markets, its sold as the Toyota Yaris.
-The first generation known as the XP10 was in production from 1999 – 2005, the second generation known as the XP90 was in production from 2005 – 2011 and the third generation known as the XP130 has been in production from 2012 – Present.
+Currently in its third generation, the Toyota Vitz has been in production since 1999 and is sold exclusively in Japan.
+In other markets, it’s sold as the Toyota Yaris.
+The first generation known as the XP10 was in production from 1999 – 2005, the second generation known as the XP90 was in production from 2005 – 2010 and the third generation known as the XP130 has been in production from 2011 – Present.

 Toyota Vitz Grades